False Flag: The Space Between Paranoia and Reason

 - Hofstadter, Richard.
 “The Paranoid Style in American Politics.”
 Harper’s Magazine, vol. 229, no. 1374 (Nov 01, 1964): 77 - 86.
 ProQuest, http://proxy.library.nyu.edu/login?url=https://search-proquest-com.proxy.library.nyu.edu/docview/1301526856?accountid=12768.

 ContributorAnn C. Collins

-Ann C. Collins is a writer based in Brooklyn.
-She holds an MFA in Art Criticism and Writing from the School of Visual Arts.
+Ann C. Collins is a writer living in Brooklyn.
+She is a graduate of the MFA in Art Criticism and Writing program at the School of Visual Arts.